Sense of Place: Making Places, Boxes Metal and More

 Workshop at a glance

 A creative exploration into making art and exploring techniques in metalwork, weaving, collage, and more.

 - At least one hand made box they create

 - Multiple projects and techniques

 Mary Hettmansperger is the owner of Gallery 64 in Wabash, Indiana.
-She has been teaching internationally for over 30 years in Australia, New Zealand, Ireland, the U.K. and Singapore.
-She has conducted workshops at Arrowmont, Penland School of Craft and at national and regional Fiber Conferences, Art and Craft Schools, and private Guilds.
-Hettmansperger has also produced three DVDs on surface design and jewelry for Interweave.
+She has taught internationally for over 30 years in Australia, New Zealand, Ireland, the U.K. and Singapore.
+She conducted workshops at Arrowmont, Penland School of Craft, and at national and regional Fiber Conferences, craft schools, and private Guilds.
+Hettmansperger produced three DVDs on surface design and jewelry for Interweave.

 In this workshop students learn how to incorporate low tech metalsmith techniques, weaving, paper, and collage, encaustic and a variety of surfaces that can cross over to be used in many disciplines of artwork.
 Metal work, weaving techniques, and a variety of surface embellishments and design applications are covered.
 Participants have the option of making jewelry, paper and book arts, fabric and art quilts, mixed media and collage, or sculpture and basketry.
 Open to all skill levels.

 COURSE FEE: $690 · materials list

 The health and safety of students, faculty, and staff is a priority at Arrowmont.
 To that end, a Personal Conduct & Social Distancing Policy has been adopted to foster a safe learning environment during the coronavirus pandemic.
 Click here for the detailed Policy.